christopherwheeler/R_course_project/R_course_github.md

 logger form the period June 2021 to September 2021.
-Before I can generate this map, I need to combine, tidy, and my classify my data which includes the use of a map function, as well as conditional branching
+Before I can generate this map, I need to combine, tidy, and my classify my data which includes the use of a map function, as well as conditional branching.

+## Preparing Flow Duration metrics: map function and conditional statement

-Now I can make a map of the logger locations, colored by the flow duration for each logger (proportion of total 15-min observations that are classified as wet, out of the total number of observations)
+Now I can make a map of the logger locations, colored by the flow duration for each logger (proportion of total 15-min observations that are classified as wet, out of the total number of observations).

+## Flow Duration Map: a. operations involving expanding, reorganizing, reshaping a data frame

 ``` r
 Konza_STICData_highlight <- read_excel("Konza_STICData_highlight.xlsx",